José Guillermo Rodríguez

 José Guillermo Rodríguez Rodríguez is a Puerto Rican politician who served as the Mayor of the city of Mayagüez, Puerto Rico for 27 years until March 31, 2022 when he was suspended by the Special Independent Prosecutor Panel.
 He was born in Mayagüez on October 10, 1956.
 He is a member of the Popular Democratic Party of Puerto Rico.

-Rodríguez was suspended as Mayor on April 1, 2022.
+Rodríguez suspension as mayor was effective April 1, 2022.

 Early years and education

-The eldest of five siblings, "Guillito" is the son of Guillermo Rodríguez and Natividad Rodríguez Estrada, the latter of whom died on 6 August 2020.
+The eldest of five siblings, "Guillito el Pillito" is the son of Guillermo Rodríguez and Natividad Rodríguez Estrada, the latter of whom died on 6 August 2020.
 He received his elementary school education in Escuela de Cruces and Escuela de Malezas, he received his intermediate school education from the Manuel A. Barreto Middle School and later graduated from Eugenio María de Hostos High School.

 At sixteen years old he was elected Vice President of Popular Democratic Party Youth of Quebrada Grande, his Barrio.
 Afterwards he was the first elected president of the Popular Democratic Youth of the Mayagüez-Aguadilla district.
-On 1980, he graduated from Inter American University of Puerto Rico, San German campus, with a Bachelor of Arts in Public Administration.
+On 1980, he graduated from Interamerican University of Puerto Rico, San German campus, with a Bachelor of Arts in Public Administration.

 Political career

-Guillermo Rodríguez assumed office as Mayor of Mayagüez in 1993 and as of 2021 continues in this post.
+Guillermo Rodríguez assumed office as Mayor of Mayagüez in 1993 and until 2022.
 He was re-elected in 2020 with 46% of the vote defeating Tania Lugo (PNP) with 39% of the vote.

-He occupied diverse positions in the Municipal Government of Mayagüez: Communal Worker, Assistant Administrator of the Luis Muñoz Rivera Park, Sub-Director of Civil Defense, Safety Coordinator, Assistant Administrator for the Municipal Hospital and Inspector of "Rentas Publicas".
+He occupied diverse positions in the Municipal Government of Mayagüez: communal worker, assistant administrator of the Luis Muñoz Rivera Park, sub-director of civil defense, safety coordinator, assistant administrator for the Municipal Hospital and inspector of "Rentas Publicas".

-In the House of Representatives of Puerto Rico, he worked as Assistant to the Youth Commission, and later as Executive Director of the Legislative office for Representative Hon.
+In the House of Representatives of Puerto Rico, he worked as Assistant to the Youth Commission, and later as executive director of the Legislative office for Representative Hon.
 Esteban Rosado Báez.
-In the Popular Democratic Primaries celebrated in 1988 he was elected to occupy the seat left by Rosado Báez in the House of Representatives.
+In the Popular Democratic primaries celebrated in 1988, he was elected to occupy the seat left by Rosado Báez in the House of Representatives.

 In 1992 he ran for mayor of Mayagüez, winning by a vast majority, gaining 8,500 more votes than his own party.
 He swore as mayor on January 11, 1993.
 He worked on making sure the city was ready for the 2010 Central American and Caribbean Games, hosted by the city.
 On July 18, 2010, he spoke at the inauguration of the games where he stated "Puerto Rico no solo es el área metropolitana" (Puerto Rico is not only the metropolitan area).

-He has been honored by many civic entities, among them, Distinguished Citizen by the Junior Chamber of Commerce in 1989; by the Centro Unido de Detallistas de Puerto Rico, in 1991; by the Chamber of Commerce of the West in 1990; by the Dominican-Puerto Rican Chamber of Commerce in 1993; and by the Comité Organizador de los Juegos Centroamericanos y del Caribe in 1993.
+He has been honored by many civic entities, among them, Distinguished Citizen by the Junior Chamber of Commerce in 1989; by the Centro Unido de Detallistas de Puerto Rico, in 1991; by the Chamber of Commerce of the West in 1990; by the Dominican-Puerto Rican Chamber of Commerce in 1993; and by the Comité Organizador de los Juegos Centroamericanos y del Caribe in 2010.